fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9a.md

 ## What is TypeScript?

-TypeScript is a programming language created by Microsoft, and is designed for the development of large JavaScript applications.
+TypeScript is a programming language created by Microsoft, designed for the development of large JavaScript applications.
 For instance, Microsoft has written both the _Azure Management Portal_ (1,2 million lines of code) and the _Visual Studio Code_ (300 000 lines of code) applications using TypeScript.
 As support for building large-scale JavaScript applications, TypeScript offers e.g. better development-time tooling, static code analysis, compile-time type checking and code level documentation.

 ### Main principle